joan-morera/SpeciesNet-Improved/README.md

 ```bash
 python -m venv .env
 source .env/bin/activate
 ```

-Depending on how you plan to run the SpeciesNet, you can install either:
+Depending on how you plan to run SpeciesNet, you can install either:

 - minimal requirements